-Given that our ADT defines lists to have a fence and two disjoint partitions, it is helpful to modify our list display notation to also show the position of the fence.
-I will use a vertical bar, such as $\langle 20, 23 | 12, 15 \rangle$ to indicate the list of four elements, with the fence splitting the list into a left partition of two elements and a right partition of two elements.
-Given this configuration, calling insert with value 10 will change the list to be $\langle 20, 23 | 10, 12, 15 \rangle$.
+It is helpful to modify our list display notation to show the position of the current element.
+I will use a vertical bar, such as $\langle 20, 23 \mid 12, 15 \rangle$ to indicate the list of four elements, with the current position being to the right of the bar at element 12.
+Given this configuration, calling insert with value 10 will change the list to be $\langle 20, 23 \mid 10, 12, 15 \rangle$ .

 If you examine Figure 4.1, you should find that the list member functions provided allow you to build a list with elements in any desired order, and to access any desired position in the list.
-You might have noticed that the clear method is not
+You might have noticed that the clear method is not necessary, in that it could be implemented by means of the other member functions in the same asymptotic time.
+It is included merely for convenience.